Vincent van der Voort: 2019

-He reached the third round of the World Championship again by beating Lourence Ilagan and Darren Webster before losing to Chris Dobey 3-4.
+He reached the third round of the World Championship again by beating Lourence Ilagan and Darren Webster before losing to Chris Dobey 3–4.
 His consistent results on the 2019 tour allowed him a spot at the 2019 World Matchplay, qualifying for Blackpool again after three years.

 2020

 Van der Voort exited the second round of the 2020 PDC World Darts Championship to Dave Chisnall 3–1.
 He made the Quarterfinals of the 2020 World Matchplay before losing to Glen Durrant 18–16.
-At one stage, Vincent threw an underarm dart whilst leading 12–9 during the match, which was disallowed.
+At one stage, Van der Voort threw an underarm dart whilst leading 12–9 during the match, which was disallowed.
 This lead him to accuse darts referee, Kirk Bevins, for believing he stepped over the oche, instead of acknowledging the underarm throw instead.
-Vincent would later apologise to Kirk of his terrible behaviour, after he saw the footage.
+Vincent would later apologise to Kirk for his terrible behaviour, after seeing the footage.

 2021

-Vincent had a solid run to the fourth round at the 2021 PDC World Darts Championship, with wins over Scott Waites and Nathan Aspinall, before losing to Daryl Gurney 4–2.
+Van der Voort had a solid run to the fourth round at the 2021 PDC World Darts Championship, with wins over Scott Waites and Nathan Aspinall, before losing to Daryl Gurney 4–2.

 He would also reach the Quarterfinal stage of the 2021 Players Championship Finals, where he lost 10–3 to Jonny Clayton.